lirbank/preview-branches-with-cloudflare/README.md

    bun install
    ```

+2. Create a [Neon project](https://neon.tech/?ref=github) (the free tier is enough), choosing a region close to where your Worker will run.
+Note the **project ID** and create a **Neon API key** for it — see [Manage API keys](https://neon.tech/docs/manage/api-keys).
+The same project is used for production, previews, and local development.

-2. Set `placement.region` in [`wrangler.jsonc`](wrangler.jsonc) to the region closest to your Neon database (e.g. `aws:us-east-1`).
+3. Set `placement.region` in [`wrangler.jsonc`](wrangler.jsonc) to match your Neon project's region (e.g. `aws:us-east-1`).
 Keeping [compute close to the database](https://www.lirbank.com/liberate-yourself-from-infrastructure-over-planning) is what makes this fast.

-3. In the Cloudflare dashboard, go to **Workers & Pages → Create application → Continue with GitHub** and link this repository.
+4. In the Cloudflare dashboard, go to **Workers & Pages → Create application → Continue with GitHub** and link this repository.
 On the **Set up your application** step, set both:
    - **Deploy command**: `scripts/deploy.ts`
    - **Non-production branch deploy command**: `scripts/deploy.ts`

    Click **Deploy**.
 The first build fails — expected, the Neon variables aren't set yet.
 The script decides production vs. preview internally from `WORKERS_CI_BRANCH`.

-4. Create a Neon API key for your project — see [Manage API keys](https://neon.tech/docs/manage/api-keys).

 5. In the Worker's settings, under **Build** (not **Variables and Secrets**), add: